Never Enough

 Send me back to Madrid,

-I want to see my sister again
+I want to see my sister,

-Give me shooboopadoo, give me shoobopadee,
+Give me shooboopadoo, give me shooboopadee,

-Get my home run city out of slavery
+Get my home run city out of slavery,

 We were drunk in love, we were tip to bow